Kevin Rudd: Personal life

 In 1981, Rudd married Thérèse Rein whom he had met at a gathering of the Australian Student Christian Movement during his university years.
 Both were residents at Burgmann College during their first year of university.
 Rudd and Rein have three children.
 Rudd is a supporter of the Brisbane Lions.

+In 2011, Rudd won a tea-making competition in a competition to create Twinings' Australian Afternoon variety and announced that the proceeds from the sales of this blend will be donated to the RSPCA.
+In 2016, Twinings stopped donating the proceeds from the sales of this tea variety to the RSPCA.

 Religion

 Rudd and his family attend the Anglican church of St John the Baptist in Bulimba in his electorate.
 Although raised a Roman Catholic, Rudd was actively involved in the Evangelical Union while studying at the Australian National University, and he began attending Anglican services in the 1980s with his wife.
 In December 2009, Rudd attended a Catholic Mass to commemorate the canonisation of Mary MacKillop at which he received Holy Communion.
 Rudd's actions provoked criticism and debate among both political and religious circles.
 A report by The Australian quoted that Rudd embraced Anglicanism but at the same time did not formally renounce his Catholic faith.

 Rudd was a mainstay of the parliamentary prayer group in Parliament House, Canberra.
 He has been vocal about his Christianity and has given a number of prominent interviews to the Australian religious press on the topic.
 Rudd has defended church representatives engaging with policy debates, particularly with respect to WorkChoices legislation, climate change, global poverty, therapeutic cloning, and asylum seekers.
 In 2003, he described himself as "an old-fashioned Christian socialist".
 In a 2006 essay in The Monthly, he argued:

 A [truly] Christian perspective on contemporary policy debates may not prevail.
 It must nonetheless be argued.
 And once heard, it must be weighed, together with other arguments from different philosophical traditions, in a fully contestable secular polity.
 A Christian perspective, informed by a social gospel or Christian socialist tradition, should not be rejected contemptuously by secular politicians as if these views are an unwelcome intrusion into the political sphere.
 If the churches are barred from participating in the great debates about the values that ultimately underpin our society, our economy and our polity, then we have reached a very strange place indeed.

 He cites Dietrich Bonhoeffer as a personal inspiration in this regard.

 When in Canberra, Rudd and Rein worshipped at St John the Baptist Church, Reid, where they were married.
 Rudd often did a "door stop" interview for the media when leaving the church yard.